OpenCageData/geosearch/README.md

 Make sure to provide a container (e.g., a div), not an input.
 The Geosearch generates a fully accessible search box.

 Please note: a geosearch key is unrelated to the keys for the OpenCage geocoding API.
-Geosearch keys are of the form `oc_gs_...` and will need to be configured for a specific domain in your OpenCage account dashboard.
+Geosearch keys are of the form `oc_gs_...` and will need to be configured for a specific domain in your OpenCage account dashboard after you become an OpenCage geosearch customer.

 ```html
 <script type="text/javascript">